Yoshio Tsuchiya

-Yoshio Tsuchiya (土屋 嘉男, Tsuchiya Yoshio) was a Japanese actor who appeared in such films as Toshio Matsumoto's surreal Bara No Soretsu (a.k.a.
-Funeral Parade of Roses) and Akira Kurosawa's Seven Samurai (as the firebrand farmer Rikichi) and Red Beard, and Kihachi Okamoto's Kill!.
+Yoshio Tsuchiya (土屋 嘉男, Tsuchiya Yoshio) was a Japanese actor.
+He appeared in such films as Toshio Matsumoto's surreal Funeral Parade of Roses and Akira Kurosawa's Seven Samurai and Red Beard, and Kihachi Okamoto's Kill!.
 He had a long-standing interest in UFOs and wrote several books on the subject.
 He preferred starring in science fiction films, usually as aliens, or people possessed by them, in such films as Battle in Outer Space, Monster Zero, and Destroy All Monsters.